Quill Evidence icon

 Quill’s feedback bot provides custom feedback for every response that mirrors the feedback a teacher would provide to a student in a 1:1 context.

-In this response, it's true that seaweed benefits cows by reducing their methane emissions, but the student has not specified *why* seaweed is beneficial.
-Quill asks the student to go back to the text and examine it more carefully to provide a reason why seaweed benefits cows and the environment.
+In this response, it’s true that some people think No Pass No Play laws are unfair, but the student has not specified *why* exactly.
+Quill asks the student to go back to the text and examine it more carefully to provide a reason why people think these laws are unfair.
 Students must use precise evidence in their response to be able to successfully complete it.

 2nd Attempt

-The student identified that methane is harmful to the environment but did not support their response with a key statistic from the text.
-Quill encourages them to be as specific as possible to stregthen their response and more accurately respond to the claim.
+The student identified that some people think No Pass No Play laws are unfair for students but did not support their response with a key statistic from the text.
+Quill encourages them to be as specific as possible to strengthen their response and more accurately respond to the claim.

 3rd Attempt

-The student strengthened their evidence by adding a precise statistic from the text that explains how significantly seaweed impacts methane.
+The student strengthened their evidence by adding a precise statistic from the text that explains how the laws may affect student dropout rates.
 Since the key ideas are in place, Quill now provides a mini-lesson on the grammar errors in their response.
 Quill only provides grammar and spelling feedback once the student has written a strong response with the key ideas from the text.

 4th Attempt